52North/pubopen/communities/marketing.md

 ## Social Media is the way to go

 The fastest way to disseminate information is to make use of social media.
-There are lots of different possibilities out there, but usually one doesn't have a social media expert on hand to handle them all.
+There are lots of different platforms, but usually there isn't a social media expert on hand to juggle them.
 Two important but "managable" means are blogging and twittering.

 ### The blog